 It is under contract with Society of Biblical Literature Press and due out sometime 2016.

-Douglas Estes (PhD, Univ of Nottingham) is DMin Program Director and Asst Prof of NT/Practical Theology, South University-Columbia.
-He is the author of several books, including The Questions of Jesus in John (Brill, 2012), and SimChurch (2009).
+Douglas Estes (PhD, Nottingham) is Asst Prof of NT/Practical Theology and DMin Program Director, South University--Columbia.
+He is the author/editor of many books, including Questions and Rhetoric in the Greek New Testament (Zondervan, 2016).

-Douglas lives in West Columbia with his wife, Noël, and their four children.
+Douglas lives in Columbia, SC with his wife, Noël, and their four children.